 Our Glasgow medical humanities discussion group meets regularly throughout the year.
 In the academic year 2017-2018, this group is organised and convened by Dr Manon Mathias, a Lecturer in the School of Modern Languages and Cultures.
 The discussion group is a forum for work-in-progress presentations and friendly discussion.
 All are welcome!
 If you would like further information, or to propose a paper, please contact Manon.

 The meetings will all take place between 1-2pm in Room 216, the Hetherington Building, at Glasgow University.
-Tea/coffee and biscuits will be provided.
+Refreshments will be provided.

 We are very pleased to announce the times and topics for this Semester’s presentations:

 Wednesday 27th September

 Sarah Phelan (Lord Kelvin/Adam Smith PhD in Medical Humanities, University of Glasgow), “The ‘Dream Books’ and 1930s Glasgow Psychiatry: Untangling Psychoanalytic and ‘Common Sense’ Patient Narratives”